JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 What must be implemented in druntime is the poisoning of the GC pool memory, and only unpoisoning the parts that have been given to user code (and poisoning it again after it is no longer used and has been collected).

 # Closing remarks

+The memory-bug situation in D isn't nearly as bad as in C++, for example because of garbage collection, array slices, and `@safe`.
+The fact that the examples I use are either non-idiomatic D code or compiler bugs should strengthen your belief that D really is a much safer language than C++.
+However in practice, not all D code uses `@safe` and [DIP1000](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1000.md), and developers keep using pointers more often than they should, and so the risk of memory bugs remains.
+Using ASan should be part of your testing _in addition to_ using the memory safety features already present in D.

 I hope that this article helps you in using ASan in your projects.
 Compiling with ASan enabled is the same as with Clang and GCC: `-fsanitize=address`, simple!